Lowell Cultural Council

 Priorities for the 2024 year are based on the responses from a city-wide survey.
 Based on those results, the LCC will give extra consideration to grants with a focus on:

 – DIY Program – programming that is hands-on and teaches participants how to do something.

 This does not preclude grants being awarded to individuals and organizations applying from all other Arts & Culture disciplines, and we welcome creativity and diversity.

 Because the application process is competitive, it is imperative that applicants familiarize themselves with Council guidelines.
 Applicants must ensure that they follow the guidelines in the application process and then, if the application is successful, follow the guidelines for publicity and reimbursement.

 Applications will be accepted for projects taking place between January 1 and December 31, 2024.

 Deadline for receipt of online applications is 11:59pm, Monday, October 17th.
 Early submission is strongly recommended.

 Lowell Cultural Council restrictions:

-The Lowell Cultural Council will accept no more than two applications per lead individual or lead organization.
+The Lowell Cultural Council will accept no more than two applications per lead individual, lead organization, or under the umbrella of the same program serving the same or overlapping audience.
 For further clarification, please attend one of the online grant workshops.
 We do not fund semester long residencies in the Lowell Public Schools.
-(Please apply to the Mass Cultural Council Stars Residencies which are grants to schools to fund this type of project)
+Please apply to the Mass Cultural Council Stars Residencies which are grants to schools to fund this type of project.

 For more information on the grant application process, visit https://massculturalcouncil.org/communities/local-cultural-council-program/application-process